New Car Technology Confusing Drivers

 A new agreement between the National Highway Traffic Safety Administration (NHTSA) and 10 auto manufacturers aims to standardize automatic braking systems in vehicles in the future, though a timeline hasn't been decided.
 There are also a number of other technology features that need to be addressed by the NHTSA.

 Have you been involved in an auto accident caused by a driver distracted by confusing technology in his or her car?
-If so, contact Goldberg Finnegan for a free case evaluation.
+If so, contact a personal injury attorney at Goldberg Finnegan for a free case evaluation.

 Call (888) 213-8140 to get started today.